KenKundert/sshconfig/README.rst

    to hold intermediate values.

-In most cases, whatever attributes you add to your class get converted into fields in the ssh host description.
-However, there are several attributes that are intercepted and used by SSH Config.
+In most cases, whatever attributes you add to your class get converted into fields in the SSH host description.
+However, there are several attributes that are intercepted and used by *sshconfig*.
 They are:

-description:
+*description*:
-   A string that is added as a comment above the ssh host description.
+   A string that is added as a comment above the SSH host description.

-aliases:
+*aliases*:
    A list of strings, each of which is added to the list of names that can be used to refer to this host.

-trusted:
+*trusted*:
    Indicates that the base host should be trusted.
 Currently that means that agent forwarding will be configured for the non-tunneling version of the host.

-tun_trusted:
+*tun_trusted*:
    Indicates that the tunneling version of the host should be trusted.
 Currently that means that agent forwarding will be configured for the tunneling version of the host.

-guests:
+*guests*:
    A list of machines that are accessed using this host as a proxy.

 Here is a example::